Leading Active Campaigns

 River Democracy Act

-Why Protect: This bill designates nearly 4,700 miles of rivers in all corners of Oregon to expand recreation access, protect drinking water, reduce wildfire threats, and sustain endangered fish and wildlife species.
+Why Protect: This bill designates 3,215 miles of rivers in all corners of Oregon to expand recreation access, protect drinking water, reduce wildfire threats, and sustain endangered fish and wildlife species.
 The bill also requires federal land managers to assess wildfire risks in Wild and Scenic River corridors and encourages them to develop river management plans in collaboration with tribes, ensuring tribes have a voice in how rivers are managed.

 Contact: